raylene-gsa/technology-modernization-fund/_pages/documents/funding-guidelines.md

 A written agreement will include, at a minimum:

--The amount of the transfer that will be made to the agency by the TMF and the purpose for which the funds will be used by the agency;
+- The amount of the transfer that will be made to the agency by the TMF and the purpose for which the funds will be used by the agency;
--The anticipated schedule on which transfers will be made and expected reimbursement shall occur;
+- The anticipated schedule on which transfers will be made and expected reimbursement shall occur;
--A statement that funds shall be transferred only on an incremental basis, tied to metric based milestones achieved by the agency through the use of rapid, iterative, development processes;
+- A statement that funds shall be transferred only on an incremental basis, tied to metric based milestones achieved by the agency through the use of rapid, iterative, development processes;
--A reliable estimate of any project-related cost savings or avoidance relative to pre-modernization activities;
+- A reliable estimate of any project-related cost savings or avoidance relative to pre-modernization activities;
--Where applicable, the planned acquisition strategy, including use of full and open competition, and use of commercial products and services to the extent practicable;
+- Where applicable, the planned acquisition strategy, including use of full and open competition, and use of commercial products and services to the extent practicable;
--How the GSA Staff and the Board expect to perform oversight of the project; and -Any other requirements GSA or the Board may deem necessary for project success, in order to execute a transfer.
+- How the GSA Staff and the Board expect to perform oversight of the project; and
+- Any other requirements GSA or the Board may deem necessary for project success, in order to execute a transfer.

 ## Reimbursement Schedule: